National Storytelling Festival: History

 In 1973, Jimmy Neil Smith, a high school journalism teacher, and a carload of students heard Grand Ole Opry regular Jerry Clower spin a tale over the radio about coon hunting in Mississippi.
 Smith was inspired by that event to create a story telling festival in Northeast Tennessee.

 In October 1973, the first National Storytelling Festival was held in Jonesborough, Tennessee.
 Hay bales and wagons were the stages, and audience and tellers together didn't number more than 60.

 Two years after the first festival, Smith founded the National Association for the Preservation and Perpetuation of Storytelling (NAPPS), an organization that led America's storytelling renaissance.
 In 1994, the name of the organization was shortened to the National Storytelling Association (NSA).
 Another name change occurred in 1998, when NSA "divided into two separate organizations, National Storytelling Network (NSN) and International Storytelling Center (ISC)".
 Today, the ISC promotes the power of storytelling and the creative applications of this ancient tradition to enrich the human experience in the home, at the workplace, and throughout the world.
 The National Storytelling Network is a membership organization, "connecting people to and through storytelling".

-An online festival will be held in 2020 because of the COVID-19 pandemic.